magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 For years, I treated those dialects as rivals: the purity of creation versus the practicality of production, expression versus survival.
 I thought I had to choose between them—to be either the dreamer who refused to compromise, or the pragmatist who played by the rules.
 It felt like a war fought between my two hands, each trying to prove the other unnecessary.

 Then, one day, I realised something quiet but decisive: the hands could work together.
 The left could shape what the right could build.
 The art I made didn’t have to be pure to be honest, nor commercial to be seen.
-Creation and ambition were never enemies; I had simply mistaken collaboration for surrender.
+Creation and ambition were never enemies; instead, they work together, like two adults.

 A small play, if it succeeds, may one day become a film.
 That’s not corruption; it’s evolution.